-The black water holding tank contains the sewage from the toilet.
-The gray water holding tank contains the waste water from the galley sink, bathroom lavatory and shower.
+The main holding tank contains the sewage from the toilet, and is commonly called the black water tank.
+The second holding tank contains the waste water from the galley sink, bathroom lavatory and shower, and is commonly called the gray water tank.